Nuclear Power Information

-Installation of Redundant/Diversified Power Supply/Cooling Functions
+Installation of Redundant and Diversified Power Supply and Cooling Functions

-Keep Cooling the Reactors under any Circumstances
+Maintaining the Cooling of Reactors under any Circumstances

-During the accident at Fukushima Daiichi Power Station of Tokyo Electric Power, all the important safety components and seawater pumps necessary for cooling the reactors were lost, which disabled continuous cooling of the reactors, resulted in core damage.
-A large amount of hydrogen, which generated in the course of accident development, caused hydrogen explosion.
+During the Fukushima Daiichi accident, all important safety components and seawater pumps necessary for cooling the reactors failed, which made it impossible to cool the reactors and resulted in core damage.
+A large amount of hydrogen was generated as the accident progressed, and eventually exploded.